Denis-Dev-2020/OPP_Ex2/README.md

   - save - saves the current graph and edges as it is with all the changes     O(n)

+## Testing :

+  We have conducted several tests on all of our algorithms with great results we attached a JUnit test file that check all of our operations with several different graphs , on other test we checked the speed of our algorithms for example here the Dijekstra's shortest distance algorithm :

+  - for 1000 nodes graph we received the speed of msec(672.951)

+  - for 10000 nodes graph we received the speed of msec(1329.819)

 ## GUI :